joaogarin/joaogarinblog/_posts/2020-12-30-year-in-review.md

 ### Public speaking

 I could consider this work, but I guess I don't.
-This was a milestone of me personally and even though it is a bit “workish” I will put it here.
-I did a talk in DrupalCon Europe and was really excited, my first ever real talk in a conference (of course this year remote) and very fitting that this conference was Drupal related to a technology / framework / CMS that has given me so much during my professional but also personal life.
+This was a milestone of me personally and even though it is a bit “workish” I will put it here as a personal _moment_.
+I did a talk in DrupalCon Europe on visual regression testing, a topic I have fallen a bit in love with the last year or so, and was really excited.
+This was my first ever real talk in a conference (of course this year remote), and very fitting that this conference was Drupal related, a technology / framework / CMS that has given me so much.
 I hope I get to do more soon, hopefully also some in-person when they get back.

 ## Professionally